 A-Levels in Mathematics and Further Mathematics are in high demand by many top universities and employers.
-Studying Mathematics equips you with essential transferable skills across the STEM subjects.
-Pupils wishing to study Mathematics, Physics and Engineering will often find that Further Mathematics is a course requirement at many of the most prestigious universities.
-Degrees such as: Geography, Psychology and Sports Sciences also use advanced Mathematics skills.
-Studying Mathematics can lead to careers in Finance and Banking, Natural and Life Sciences, Art and Design, Business Consultancy and Operational Research, Engineering, IT and Computing, Medicine and Education.
+Studying Mathematics alone equips you with essential transferable skills across the STEM subjects.
+Pupils wishing to read Mathematics, Physics and Engineering will often find that Further Mathematics is a course requirement at many of the most prestigious universities so it is important to research carefully to decide if Further Mathematics is the right choice.